 During any response to a suspected outbreak, a team leader should be designated.
-In small outbreaks, one epidemiologist may be sufficient to respond; however, as soon as additional team members have been added. it is helpful to have a clear team leader.
-During multiagency responses, it is similarly helpful to designate an overall lead, or coordinating, agency.
-The team leader at the coordinating agency may hold the primary role of facilitator and convener, with other entities having their own team leaders for their jurisdiction or facility.
-The team leader should make a concerted effort to understand the roles and expertise of members of the team and those of members of other teams working across other entities.
+In small outbreaks one epidemiologist might be sufficient to respond, but as soon as additional team members are added it is helpful to have a clear team lead.
+During multi-agency responses, it is similarly helpful to designate an overall lead, or coordinating, agency.
+The team leader at the coordinating agency might have the primary role of facilitator and convener, with other entities having their own team leads for their jurisdiction or facility.
+The team leader should make a concerted effort to appreciate the roles and expertise of their team and the members of teams working across other entities.
 The team leader sets the tone for the investigation and should be an individual who can maintain a calm demeanor during stressful situations.

-Responsibilities of the team leader include the following: overall organization; setting priorities; leading meetings and conference calls, including preparing clear agendas; coordinating all activities associated with the investigation; assigning roles and tasks to team members; modifying team roles and requesting additional staff when needed; coordinating messaging to other involved agencies, communication staff, and the outbreak response team; ensuring open communication among entities including communication with agency decisionmakers; and ensuring each team member and involved agency has needed information.
+Responsibilities of the team leader include: overall organization; setting priorities; leading meetings and conference calls including preparing clear agendas; coordinating all activities associated with the investigation; assigning roles and tasks to team members; modification of team roles and requesting additional staff when needed; coordinating messaging to other involved agencies, communication staff, and the outbreak response team; ensuring open communication among entities including with agency decision-makers; ensuring each team member and involved agency has needed information.